 As in N0054, a tile-group-wise chroma QP offset specifically for use with the joint-chroma coding modes can be signaled.
 When joint-chroma coding is active in a TU, this chroma QP offset is added to the applied luma-derived chroma QP during quantization and decoding of that TU.

+Two configurations are tested, which are described in the following subsections.

+Configuration 1: Three modes with single chroma residuals